prajaysingh/EKS-projects/EFS-Fargate-multiapp/README.md

         ls -la /data/

  4) You can also mount the EFS to your EC2 instance to do some testing using following command.
-This will mount EFS to directory ~/efs-mount-point
+This will mount EFS to directory ~/efs-mount-point in your Ec2 i       instance.
 Replace <file-system-id> and <aws-region> with your values.

         mkdir ~/efs-mount-point